clapy-app/clapy-plugin/README.md

 ### Update yarn

 - `yarn set version stable`
+- `yarn dlx @yarnpkg/sdks vscode` may be required when upgrading typescript, so that VSCode typescript workspace version is also updated.
 - `yarn install` in the root (and the back and the front?) directories.

 ### Update libraries